-- Review data related to the location of drug activity and if alterations to the physical environment would assist. - Engage law enforcement in this process. - Review county or city policies related to any concerns discussed. - Engage county or city officials to discuss options. - This strategy cannot only temporarily address alterations to the physical environment but needs to also include policy efforts (new or revised) to address concerns. - The University of Kansas Community Toolbox has a variety of options for physical environment alterations depending on the issue in the community or county. - Utilize the 8 P's for policy change efforts. - Review ways to engage the broader county or community residents in this effort. - Once a policy has passed, in collaboration with the county or community: - Create a plan to educate the college community about the policy. - Create a plan that will ensure ongoing monitoring of use and enforcement of the policy.
+- Review data related to the location of drug activity and if alterations to the physical environment would assist. - o Engage law enforcement in this process. - Review community policies related to any concerns discussed. - Engage community officials to discuss options. - o This strategy cannot only temporarily address alterations to the physical environment but needs to also include policy efforts (new or revised) to address concerns. - o The University of Kansas Community Toolbox has a variety of options for physical environment alterations depending on the issue in the community. - Utilize the 8 P's for policy change efforts. - Review ways to engage the broader community residents in this effort. - Once a policy has passed, in collaboration with the community leadership: - o Create a plan to educate the community about the policy. - o Create a plan that will ensure ongoing monitoring of use and enforcement of the policy.